-This article describes the process that Profile Management uses to include and exclude items from users' profiles.
+This article describes the process that Profile Management uses to include and exclude items from users' profiles for the file-based profile solution.
 Ensure that you understand this process if you decide to modify the default inclusion or exclusion lists to improve the logon and logoff experience of your users.
-To help you determine whether this modification is required, see Which applications are in use.
+To help you determine whether this modification is required, see that Which applications are in use](/en-us/profile-management/current-release/plan/applications-to-profile.html).